top of page

 From sparkling pantos to heartwarming plays and from Christmassy comedy shows to brilliant dance performances, live theatre is one of the best ways to tap into the spirit of the festive season.
 This year, the stages of Vancouver and beyond are bursting with a full playbill of amazing options––and now is the time to book your tickets.

 But what are those options?
-While researching our 2024 Vancouver Christmas Guide––we’re now in our eighth year––we discovered a huge variety of local shows to consider.
+While researching our 2025 Vancouver Christmas Guide––we’re now in our ninth year––we discovered a huge variety of local shows to consider.
 Read on for some of our favourites, and keep your eye on the Shows section of our site for more––plus lots of chances to win free tickets!

 Perfect pantos

-And don't miss the Cultch’s ever-popular East Van Panto.
-On stage at their York Theatre venue on Commercial Drive, their 2024 show is Robin Hood.
-Once again it’s a whip-smart fusion of songs, kid-friendly giggles and satirical belly laughs for adults.
+A much-loved holiday tradition for many locals, the Cultch’s East Van Panto is back for its 13th edition this year.
+On stage at their York Theatre venue on Commercial Drive, the 2025 show is West Van Story, a richly entertaining version of the West Side Story/Romeo and Juliet tale.
+And, as ever, it’s a whip-smart fusion of songs, kid-friendly giggles and satirical belly laughs for adults.

-And for a Brit-style panto that’s jam-packed with jokes, songs and colourful costumes––plus plenty of chances to boo the baddies and cheer the heroes––Vancouver’s hidden gem, ever-friendly Metro Theatre is staging a sparkling version of Cinderella: A Traditional British Panto this year.
+And for a traditional, Brit-style panto that’s jam-packed with jokes, songs and colourful costumes––plus plenty of chances to boo the baddies and cheer the heroes––South Vancouver’s ever-friendly Metro Theatre is staging a sparkling version of Jack & the Beanstalk this year.
+Last season's Metro panto was a runaway hit, so be sure to book ahead for their 2025 show.

 Yuletide yuks